3 Helpful Tips for Bed Sores Prevention and 2 Common Treatments

 bed sores prevention

 Seniors with limited mobility are at risk of developing painful bed sores (aka pressure sores).
-Sitting or lying in the same position for long periods of time can cause these potentially life-threatening sores to form on their body.
-Since bed sores prevention is far easier than healing them, Vive Health shares 3 tips for preventing sores from developing and also explain 2 common treatments.
+Sitting or lying in the same position for long periods of time can cause these potentially life-threatening sores to form on the body.
+Since bed sore prevention is far easier than healing them, Vive Health shares 3 tips to prevent sores from developing and explains 2 common treatments.

-If you are caring for an older adult who has limited mobility or is confined to a bed, recliner, or wheelchair, knowing your way around bed sores is a must.
+If you are caring for an older adult with limited mobility or confined to a bed, recliner, or wheelchair, knowing how to recognize bed sores is a must.
 Why?

-While seemingly harmless in the beginning, bed sores can quickly progress into life-threatening tissue decay and infection.
-It may sound dramatic, but whisper concerns about a bed sore to any medical professional and they’ll probably have a wound care specialist evaluating your older adult STAT.
+While seemingly harmless at first, bed sores can quickly progress to life-threatening tissue decay and infection.
+It may sound dramatic, but whisper concerns about a bed sore to any medical professional, and they’ll probably have a wound care specialist evaluating your older adult STAT.

 Get 3 tips for preventing bed sores from developing and find out about the 2 methods doctors typically use to treat bed sores.